AndolfoG/HRP/README.md

 ## <a name="script"></a>Bash script
+### <a name="bscript"></a>IPS2fpGs.sh,
-IPS2fpGs.sh, The aim of this script is to feed it InterProScan results and return the full-length and partial NB-LRR genes classification on the base of R protein domains.
+The aim of this script is to feed it InterProScan results and return the full-length and partial NB-LRR genes classification on the base of R protein domains.
 Users can download and use the IPS2FPGs freely for research purpose only with acknowledgment to us and quoting HRP paper as reference